apache/datafusion-ballista/docs/README.md

   under the License.
 -->

-# Ballista Documentation
+# kapot Documentation

 ## User Documentation

-Documentation for the current published release can be found at https://datafusion.apache.org/ballista and the source content is located [here](source/user-guide/introduction.md).
+Documentation for the current published release can be found at https://datafusion.apache.org/kapot and the source content is located [here](source/user-guide/introduction.md).

 ## Developer Documentation